The Best BJJ GIs in 2024

 Is it possible to recommend the best BJJ gi?
 One that will fit your body type, your personal needs, and preferences best out of all the other hundreds of gis on the market?

-The answer is no. Every GI, even premium GIs is different for everyone because every human being has a different morphology (body type), physique, their way of using them is also specific.
+The answer is no. Every GI, even premium GIs is different for everyone because every human being has a different morphology (body type), and physique, and their way of using them is also specific.
 If you are short, have wide shoulders but a small waist, have long limbs with a short torso – so basically an X-shaped body type – you can’t expect a kimono made for someone who fits into O or square shapes to fit you perfectly even if they’re labeled as “unisex” size.

-Therefore, I can just give some advice from my experience and hope it will be helpful, but in the end, you will have to try out gis to see what fits your body type best.
+Therefore, I can just give some advice from my experience and hope it will be helpful, but in the end, you will have to try it out to see what fits your body type best.
 Also, if after trying several models you don’t like any of them, then look for other brands.

 Jiu-Jitsu GI Guide You’ve Been Looking For